-Vaccination,
+Vaccination, the best protection

 How do vaccines work?

 Vaccines cause the immune system to produce defences known as antibodies.
 Antibodies then protect the vaccinated person when he or she comes into contact with the disease.
 This is a completely natural, protective reaction of the human body.